-1. Powers

-The Ordinary General Assembly shall be convened at least once every three (3) years, and whenever necessary.
-If this timing cannot be respected, the Board of Governors will conduct an electronic vote of its members to determine an appropriate date.
-The report of the Board of Governors and the activity and financial reports of the Council are presented to the Ordinary General Assembly.
-It approves the accounts, votes on the budget, and grants full discharge of their management to the Governors.
-It adopts the work programme of the World Water Council.
-It deliberates on all agenda's issues.
-It elects and revokes the members of the Board of Governors and adopts the appointment of Statutory Auditors.
+An Ordinary General Assembly shall be convened at least once every three years.
+If this timing cannot be respected, the Board will conduct an electronic vote of its members to approve an appropriate date.

+The Report of the Board and the activity and financial reports of the Council are presented to the Ordinary General Assembly.
+It approves the accounts, votes on the budget and, if necessary, appoints new members to the Board of Governors and renews the mandate of the Auditors.
-2. Quorum and majority

-The Ordinary General Assembly can only take decisions if a quorum of at least one half of the members are present, represented or have previously casted their votes electronically.
-Should this condition not be met, the Ordinary General Assembly is reconvened within fifteen (15) working days.
-Decisions taken on this occasion, limited uniquely to subjects of the original agenda, shall be valid whatever the number of members present, represented or having participated in the vote.
+The Ordinary General Assembly may only take decisions if a quorum exists of at least one-half of the members of the Council present or represented by proxy.
+Should this condition not be met, the General Assembly shall be called again within fifteen (15) days.
+Decisions taken on this occasion, limited uniquely to subjects on the original agenda, shall be valid whatever the number of members present or represented by proxy.